Types of surgery for invasive bladder cancer

 Removing part of the bladder is not commonly used for bladder cancer.
 This type of operation is usually only possible if you have an adenocarcinoma of the bladder, which is not a common type.
 After partial cystectomy, you can pass urine in the normal way, but your bladder will be smaller and so you may need to go to the loo more often.

 For men, having the prostate removed can cause problems getting an erection.
-For women, this type of operation may not physically affect your sex life.
+For women, this type of operation may also physically affect your sex life.
 In some women, the vagina may be shortened or narrower after the surgery, and sensations during sex may feel different.
 There is information about bladder cancer treatment and your sex life in the living with bladder cancer section.

 When your bladder is removed, you need to have another way of collecting your urine.
 There are several different operations.
 You may have

-While you are under anaesthetic, your surgeon removes your bladder.
+While you are under general anaesthetic, your surgeon removes your bladder.
 You have a small piece of your small bowel (ileum) removed and the cut ends are joined together.
 The tubes carrying urine from the kidneys (the ureters) are sewn into one end of the piece of bowel the surgeon removed.
 And they seal this end of the removed bowel.
 Next, the surgeon cuts a small hole in the surface of your tummy (abdomen).
 The open end of the piece of bowel is put into this hole.
 This makes a stoma.
 The stoma is usually put to the right of your tummy button.
 But you can talk to the surgeon about where it would be best to put it for you.

 When the operation is finished, your urine will run down the ureters, through the piece of bowel and out through the stoma.
 You will need to wear a waterproof bag (urostomy bag) over the stoma to collect the urine.
 The bag sticks over the stoma.
 You can empty the bag as often as you would normally go to the toilet to pass urine.
 Look at the living with bladder cancer section for more information about life after bladder surgery.